Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Supplementary information

 \subsection{Confidence-based IoU estimation}

 In the absence of reference data, assessing the quality of glacier mapping poses a significant challenge.
-Traditional metrics like precision or recall typically rely on groundtruth data for evaluation.
+Traditional metrics like precision, recall and IoU rely on groundtruth data for evaluation.
 Obtaining such reference data can be impractical or costly in real-world scenarios.
 While Equation\,(\ref{eq:confidence_calbration}) establishes a connection between the predicted confidence and accuracy, it is not very informative as an aggregated metric in the context of glacier mapping because of the class imbalance.
-To address this issue, we propose a simple relation that leverages the model predictions and confidence scores to estimate IoU providing a tool for assessing preliminary glacier mapping quality for newly generated inventories when reference data is unavailable.
+To address this issue, we propose a simple relation that leverages the model predictions and calibrated confidence scores to estimate IoU.
+Please note that this relation is not employed in other sections of the paper, where we report IoU metrics based on available reference data.
+It serves as an auxiliary tool to assess mapping quality in the absence of reference data, complementing rather than replacing the traditional IoU metric, and is useful for getting preliminary estimates of the quality of new glacier inventories generated with our method.

 Given that for a particular class:

 IoU can be defined as:

 where $\text{TP}$ are true positives, $\text{FN}$ are false negatives, $\text{TN}$ are true negatives, and $n_\text{p}$ and $n_\text{n}$ are the total numbers of positives and negatives, respectively.
 The aim is to find good approximations for $\text{Accuracy}$ and $\text{FN}$, the only unknown terms without the reference data.